Hawaii Pacific University

-Hawaii Pacific University (HPU) is a private university in downtown Honolulu, Makapuʻu and Kāneʻohe, Hawaii.
-HPU is the largest private university in the central Pacific, most noted for its diverse student body of nearly 5,000 students, representing nearly 65 countries.
-The school's top academic programs are in Business Administration, Nursing, Biology, Diplomacy and Military Studies, and Social Work.
-HPU offers the only Doctor of Physical Therapy program in the state of Hawaiʻi.
+Hawaiʻi Pacific University (HPU) is a private university in Honolulu, Hawaiʻi, United States.
 Oceanic Institute of HPU, an aquaculture research facility, is located at Makapuʻu Point.
 HPU is also present on military installations on the island of Oʻahu.

 History

 HPU was founded in 1965 as Hawaiʻi Pacific College by Paul C.T.
 Loo, Eureka Forbes, Elizabeth W. Kellerman, and Reverend Edmond Walker.
-Wanting a private liberal arts college in Honolulu, the four prominent and public-spirited citizens applied for a charter of incorporation for a not-for-profit corporation to be called Hawaiʻi Pacific College.
+Wanting a private liberal arts college in Honolulu, the four applied for a charter of incorporation for a not-for-profit corporation to be called Hawaiʻi Pacific College.
 The state of Hawaiʻi granted a charter of incorporation to Hawaiʻi Pacific on September 17, 1965.